Antibody titer is a laboratory test that measures the level of antibodies in a blood sample.

 Normal values depend on the antibody being tested.

-If the test is being done to look for antibodies against your own body tissues, then the normal value would be zero or negative.
-In some cases, a normal level is below a certain, specific number.
+If the test is being done to look for antibodies against your own body tissues, the normal value would be zero or negative.
+In some cases, a normal level is below a specific number.

 If the test is being done to see if a vaccine fully protects you against a disease, then the normal result depends on the specific value for that immunization.